Looking for an easy way to keep your customers coming back for more?

 Another easy way to distribute coupons online is to display them on your website for everyone to see.
 It might seem obvious, but adding an eye-catching banner or notification highlighting the fact can make a massive difference to your sales.

-We mentioned earlier about creating exit popups using OptinMonster.
+We mentioned earlier about creating exit popups using OptinMonster templates.
 But did you know you can build a whole range of different campaigns with this lead generation tool?

 Besides popups, you can create: